Generated Olympic Peninsula rainforest river scene representing the Queets River, not an exact location photo

 Boat-permitted context according to park guidance.

-Queets area day-use and trail corridor
+Queets area day-use and trail area

 Useful for scouting the valley and reading conditions before committing.